gauravjagpal/plan-et-continentally/README.md

 - View Posts on Home Page
 - Leave a comment on Post.
 - Follow their favourite users
+- Add a trip - this will be pivate
+- Edit a trip - this will be pivate

 ## Future Features
 - Add a share feature to send posts to friends
-- Add more filters, such as a city and country
+- Add more filters, such as a city
+- Add a collaboration feature so you can add friends to your trip section the idea of this section is for a user to be able to plan their trip with friends

 # Technologies Used